makersacademy/makers-twitter-bot/README.md

 #### Implementation hints:

-* Speak to a coach about getting API keys for this.
+* You will need to use the Twitter API and the Twilio (or any other texting service api for this).
+* There is a `config.example.js` file which has the fields needed for the twitter

 ```
   As a manager,